rkuma183/wilsonmar.github.io/_posts/2016-07-13-evangelism_dependencies.md

    src="https://cloud.githubusercontent.com/assets/300046/16840186/8de332f4-4990-11e6-8a11-0ae08b681e3b.jpg">
    </amp-img><br /><br />

-Different colors in the diagram are arbitrary, to delineate level of secrecy or ownership by different people.
+The different colors in the diagram are arbitrary, to delineate level of secrecy or ownership by different people.
 This will be different for each organization.

+Let's look each item in sequence.

 1. We start with the <strong>pain points</strong>, where people need to take action and are likely to be looking for <strong>solutions</strong>, which is the definition of a sales prospect.

-2. Prospects are likely to encounter <strong>competitors</strong>, so a strategy is needed to best answer concerns, both verbally and in real products and services.
+2. Prospects are likely to encounter an organization's <strong>competitors</strong>, so a strategy is needed to best answer concerns, both verbally and in real products and services.